Frequently Asked Questions

 It has been shown that people get more out of therapy when they are invested in the process.

-If cost is a major barrier to therapy, please check my Open Path page to see if I have sliding scale spots available at $70 for verified low income clients through Open Path.
+If cost is a major barrier to therapy, please check my Open Path page to see if I have sliding scale spots available at $70/standard session ($112 for reprocessing and couples sessions) for verified low income individual clients through Open Path.

 -